Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Xiù nodded, but let out a huge sigh that seemed to blow all the stress of the last few days out with it, and stood up again.
 “Don’t look a gift horse in the mouth?” she suggested.

-She handed the tablet back, and returned to the eggs, which she hastily took off the heat and stirred up a bit---they’d been on the brink of burning.
+She handed the tablet back, and returned to the eggs, which she hastily took off the heat and stirred up a bit - they’d been on the brink of burning.
 Allison nodded, read the message again, then put the tablet down and reached up to deploy their table from its roost in the ceiling.
 She looked every inch just as relieved as Xiù felt

 “Yeah,” she agreed.
 “I’m just glad that everyone’s alright...”
 ___